aidea1/US-Cannabis-Polysubstance-Fatalities/README.md

 ### G. Risk Stratification (Holiday Risk / HRT)
 **Holiday Risk (High-Risk Temporal)** is defined as high-volatility windows encompassing:
 - Federal holidays
-- 72–96 hour travel buffers
+- 72–96 hour travel buffers starting from Friday 6:00 pm to Monday 6:00 am

 The map visualizes these windows to observe how mass transit and celebratory behaviors amplify the lethal synergy of cannabis and opioids.